hbctraining/Intro-to-ChIPseq/lessons/05_peak_calling_macs.md

 <img src="../img/lambda.png" width="300">

 Overlapping enriched peaks are merged, and each tag position is extended 'd' bases from its center.
 The location with the highest fragment pileup, hereafter referred to as the summit, is predicted as the precise binding location.
-The ratio between the ChIP-Seq tag count and λlocal is reported as the fold enrichment.
+The ratio between the ChIP-seq tag count and λlocal is reported as the fold enrichment.

 ### Estimation of false discovery rate